j842-deprecated/old-install2/README.md

 # dRunner

-dRunner is a script and a set of conventions to make it easy to install, configure and use Docker containers.
+dRunner is a script and a set of conventions to make it easy to install, configure and use Docker containers on a Debian host via the command line interface.

 dRunner eliminates the need to separately store and manage scripts to use the Docker container, or deal with long docker run commands.